paambaati/tfc-output-action/README.md

 #### Example

-Assuming you have a [Terraform Output](https://www.terraform.io/language/values/outputs) called `iam-user-name`, here's how you'd access it in a workflow.
+Assuming you have a [Terraform Output](https://www.terraform.io/language/values/outputs) variable called `iam-user-name`, here's how you'd access it in a workflow.

 ```yaml
 steps: